 Why Your Reptile isn’t Eating

 Every week I receive numerous emails regarding various species of reptile.
-One question that keeps popping up is the owners (insert favorite species here) has ‘suddenly’ stopped eating or has not begun to eat after being purchased.
+One question that keeps popping up is the owner’s (insert favorite species here) has ‘suddenly’ stopped eating or has not begun to eat after being purchased.
 Understandably this behavior might be very unnerving to new owners who are unfamiliar with the cycles of their new reptile companions.
-Now then before getting into 3 Reasons Your Reptile Won’t Eat there’s technically 4.
+Now then before getting into three Reasons Your Reptile Won’t Eat; there’s technically four.

 No Comfort Food